Unifying physical security creates a safer campus.

-The university embarked on a multi-phase project to entirely revamp campus security.
-The first step was to install a Genetec™ Security Center that would unify control of the school’s multiple security solutions; video management, access control, license plate readers and blue-light phones into one central location.
-They began by systematically replacing broken and obsolete analog cameras with more than 1500 Axis network cameras.
-They also installed Axis network cabinet, ceiling, and horn speakers throughout the campus using Axis network audio bridges and audio management software.
-The speakers were then integrated with the existing Alertus emergency mass communication system.
-Work is currently underway to replace the campus-wide emergency call boxes with 2N video IP intercoms.
+The university embarked on a multi-phase project to revamp campus security.
+First, they installed a Genetec™ Security Center that unified control of the school’s multiple security solutions; video management, access control, license plate readers and blue-light phones into one central location.
+Then they systematically replaced the old analog cameras with more than 1500 Axis cameras.
+They also installed Axis cabinet, ceiling, and horn speakers using Axis audio bridges and audio management software.
+The speakers were then integrated with the Alertus emergency communication system.
+Next, 2N video IP intercoms will replace emergency call boxes.

-In many locations, the school has been able to replace multiple legacy cameras with a single Axis one that is able to monitor several directions simultaneously and provide extremely wide fields of view and exceptional night vision.
-The image clarity of Axis cameras has been instrumental in helping university police quickly resolve incidents like theft, vandalism and harassment.
-With cameras monitoring roads leading onto campus, local law enforcement has occasionally relied on the university’s video to help them identify witnesses and apprehend suspects.
-Integrating Axis network speakers and audio management software with the emergency notification system, gives the university the flexibility to broadcast announcements and alerts campus-wide or target specific zones.
+In many locations, the school has been able to replace multiple legacy cameras with a single Axis one that monitors several directions at once and provides wide fields of view and exceptional night vision.
+The image clarity of the Axis cameras has helped university police quickly resolve incidents.
+Local law enforcement has occasionally relied on university video of roads that lead onto campus to help them identify witnesses and apprehend suspects.
+Integrating Axis speakers and audio management software with the emergency notification system provides the flexibility to broadcast announcements and alerts campus-wide or target specific zones.

 Taking a unified approach to security